Sofronie0/Olx-web-scraper-with-Python/README.md

         - using regular expressions, searches for the listing description in the html and returns it

 ### Contributions
-This project was developed solely by [Andrei-Laureţiu Sofronie](https://github.com/Sofronie0) using knowledge acquired from CS50's Introduction to Programming with Python (CS50P), personal expertise and research.
+This project was developed solely by [Andrei-Laureţiu Sofronie](https://github.com/Sofronie0).

 ##### Questions and Contact